brandoncjh/CTF/HSCTF7/brokentokens.md

 ```

 ## Solution
-**Note:** *JWT generation script can be found under `broken_script.py` in scripts folder.*
+**Note:** *JWT generation script can be found under `script.py` in `scripts/brokentokens` folder.*

 Highly similar to TJCTF task [Moar Horse 4](https://ctftime.org/writeup/20786).

 Looking at the given `main.py`:
 ![](images/broken1.png)

-The login form stores an `auth` JSON web token on login.
-It checks if a specific value in this token, admin, equates to `"admin"` string when decrypted.
+The login form stores a JSON web token (JWT) on login.
+It checks if a specific value in this token, `auth`, equates to `"admin"` when decrypted.
 We first login using random credentials.
 ![](images/broken2.png)

-Decoding the `auth` token shows the admin is set to guest, and the JWT algorithm is RS256.
+Decoding the JWT shows that `auth` is set to guest, and the JWT algorithm is RS256.
 RS256 is an asymmetric encryption algorithm, meaning encryption/decryption uses a pair of private and public keys.
 The site however does not check the algorithm used.
 We can exploit this using HS256, a symmetric encryption algorithm
 where encryption/decryption uses the same key, instead.